 BlueKeep is “wormable”, which means it can self-propagate from machine to machine.
 An unauthenticated attacker can achieve full run of a victim machine in about 22 seconds.
 Infection can be fast moving, similar to the WannaCry wave of infection.

-It is recommended that action is taken immediately to update all vulnerable computers with the latest MS Security Roll Up package for June 2019.
+It is recommended that action is taken immediately to update all vulnerable computers with the latest MS Security Roll Up package.

 If you are running older versions of Windows Server 2008 and 2003 these will need to be patched also.